joshuadahlunr/CPE400-Peer-2-Peer-File-Transfer/README.md

 Create a build directory
 Move to that build directory

-    Run cmake ..
+    cmake ..
-    Run make
+    make
-    Run ./wnts
+    ./wnts

-Or you can copy and paste this code block in the terminal from PA10
+Or you can copy and paste this code block in a terminal.

     mkdir build
     cd build